molnarfredi/MsixCertImportTool/README.md

 - Any system with Python installed.
 - Requires Requests package to be installed via pip.
-- No Python installation needed if using Installer or `PyCalc-SE.exe` on Windows Systems!
+- No Python installation needed if using Installer or `MsixCertImportTool.exe` on Windows Systems!

 ---